MannyASM/TK4-and-z-OS-Assembler-Comparison/README.md

 # TK4 and z/OS Assembler Comparison
 This looks at backward compatibility between the current HLASM running in z/OS 2.04 and its far-distant predecessor, Assembler F running in the amazing TK4 emulator environment.

-GOAL
-Show how the IBM processor has maintaned backward compatibility for more than half century.
+GOAL - Show how the IBM processor has maintaned backward compatibility for more than half century.

-METHOD
-Attempt to run the exact same code in TK4 and z/OS.
+METHOD -Attempt to run the exact same code in TK4 and z/OS.
 Utilize SNAP command to dump storage and investigate differences.

-HIGH LEVEL PROCESS
-The program was submitted via the SYSIN card within the JCL.
+HIGH LEVEL PROCESS - The program was submitted via the SYSIN card within the JCL.
 Most of the program comes directly from the original ASSIST teaching manual (Assembler Language with Assist - 1976).
 Two numbers are added and the result is stored in a storage location named WORD3.
 To investigate storage, the SNAP command is used.

 MODULES

 JCL - the jobs submitted to run the program and obtain the storage sump.
 Slight changes were made, mainly related to job card and output files (immaterial to the goal).
   TK4_ASMF_SNAP_ASMFT01_JCL.TXT
   zOS_2.04_HLASM_SNAP_ASMFT01_JCL.TXT